manuel-serrano/hiphop/doc/api.md

 * `signal\_name`: a string that represents the signal to emit;
 * if the signal is valued, an optional standard expression.

-This statement immediately set a signal present.
+This statement immediately set the signal present.
 If an expression is given (and the signal is valued), the expression is evaluated an the return value is affected to the signal, according the following rules:

-* if the signal has never been emitted during the instant, the return value is the value of the signal;
+* if the signal has never been emitted during the instant, the return value become the value of the signal;
-* if the signal has already been emitted during the instant, and the signal provides a combination function, the value is the value return by the combination function evaluation;
+* if the signal has already been emitted during the instant, and the signal provides a combination function, the value of the signal become the value return by the combination function evaluation;
 * otherwise, the emission is forbidden, the reactive machine stops and an throws an error.

+At instant level, a signal has only one value, which is the value when all emitters has been executed.

 ### <hiphop.sustain/> ###
 [:@glyphicon glyphicon-tag tag]